 So would I do it again?
 Absolutely, a labor of love.
 My husband frequently surprises me, whether at home or traveling.
 Even on this trip he surprised me with a gold pendant replica of the first Florin coin used in commerce.
 Every time I wear it, I think of him and our surprise trip.
 These are the kind of trip memories that last a lifetime.

-Be sure to read more about this, as well as thousands of more travel tips, in Carol’s book Business Travel Success: How to Reduce Stress, Be More Productive and Travel with Confidence.
+Be sure to read more about this, as well as thousands of more travel tips, in my book Business Travel Success: How to Reduce Stress, Be More Productive and Travel with Confidence.

 I hope these tips help you out.
 Now check out these travel tips that will really have you enjoying your travels!